Spatially modulated, orbital selective ferromagnetism in La$_5$Co$_2$Ge$_3$: Structural and electronic properties at ambient pressure

-The crystal structure of La$_5$Co$_2$Ge$_3$ belongs to the R$_5$Co$_2$Ge$_3$ family, and the symbol is mS40 \cite{Saunders20,Lin17}.
+The crystal structure of La$_5$Co$_2$Ge$_3$ (shown in Fig. \ref{Structure}) belongs to the R$_5$Co$_2$Ge$_3$ family with the symbol mS40 \cite{Saunders20,Lin17}.
 The y coordinates for all atoms in this structure equal to zero, namely the atoms in this structure are located either on planes at y = 0 or y = 1/2 arising from the C center in space group C2/m.
-The crystal structure of La$_5$Co$_2$Ge$_3$ is shown in the top panel of Fig. \ref{Structure}.
-There are two crystallographically inequivalent cobalt atoms Co1 and Co2 forming chains along the b axis, as shown in the bottom panel of Fig. \ref{Structure}.
-The lattice constants are a=18.3540 {\AA}, b=4.3479 {\AA} and c=13.2790 {\AA}.\cite{Saunders20}
+The lattice constants are a=18.3540 {\AA}, b=4.3479 {\AA} and c=13.2790 {\AA}.\cite{Saunders20} Important information for the future discussion is that in \lcg\ there are two crystallographically inequivalent cobalt atoms Co1 and Co2 forming chains along the $b$-axis, as shown in the bottom panel of Fig. \ref{Structure}.

-Regarding the electronic properties, in Fig. \ref{DOSNM}(a) we show the partial densities of states for the dominant orbitals in the vicinity of the Fermi level: $d$ orbitals of Co1 and Co2 and combined $s$, $p$ and $d$ orbitals of La and Ge.
-The calculation shows no charge transfer, namely there is no oxidation state.
-Therefore, due to the crystal field the 4s$^2$3$d^7$ electronic configuration of the elemental Co moves to 3$d^9$.
-The low energy states can be reduced to the d-states of the d$^9$ Co atoms, therefore, we can have a maximum magnetic moment of 1 $\mu_B$/Co (Bohr magneton per Co atom).
+Regarding electronic properties of \lcg\ we start our analysis by showing in Fig. \ref{DOSNM}a the partial densities of states for the dominant orbitals in the vicinity of the Fermi level: $d$ orbitals of Co1 and Co2 and combined $s$, $p$ and $d$ orbitals of La and Ge.
+It is clear that $d$ orbitals of Co1 and Co2 atoms by far dominate electronic properties in the vicinity of the Fermi level.
+Moreover, the calculation shows no charge transfer (no oxidation state), and therefore, due to the crystal field the 4s$^2$3$d^7$ electronic configuration of the elemental Co moves to 3$d^9$.
+These properties indicate that the low energy states can be reduced to the d-states of the d$^9$ Co atoms, and in result possible magnetic moment in the system can be equal 1 $\mu_B$/Co (Bohr magneton per Co atom) at maximum.